 Attend a civil engineering open event

-Once you've decided you'd like to become a civil engineer, your next step should be to find out how you're going to get there.
+Convinced that you want to become a civil engineer?
+Your next step should be to find out how you're going to get there.

 Get some work experience

 Some degree courses provide a year in industry, which can help you to build contacts.
 However, if your programme doesn't offer this opportunity, you'll have to seek experience of your own.

 Civil engineering work experience and internships help you to stand out from the crowd.
 Nothing will give you a better idea of what your career could look like than meeting and working alongside people already doing it.